-Uniform tire quality grading (UTQG)
+Uniform tire quality grading (UTQG) definition and meaning

 The Uniform Tire Quality Grading (UTQG) system is a standard by the U.S. Department of Transportation that provides drivers with information about a tire’s ability to resist tread wear and traction in dry and wet conditions.
 The system uses a letter grading scale, with “A” being the highest grade and “C” being the lowest.

 Tires with a higher treadwear grade are designed to last longer, while those with a higher traction grade provide better grip on wet or icy roads.
 It is important to note that the grades do not necessarily indicate a tire’s overall quality; rather, they provide consumers with information about how a particular tire model may perform in specific conditions.